ratanachh/npa/docs/checklist.md

 - [ ] Add best practices guide
 - [ ] Document all features

-**Note**: VS Code extension removed - IntelliSense already provided via Roslyn analyzers (Phase 4.7) which work across all IDEs
+**Note**: VS Code extension removed - not needed for the project's current scope

 ---